krizoeris/school-data-transformation/README.md

 #### Constant Configuration

-We start by configuring the API endpoint and School Year
+We will start by configuring the API endpoint and the school year

 ```
 API = "https://educationdata.urban.org/api/v1/schools/ccd/directory/"